 Apparently, Atticus had knocked over the lamp that was on a console table directly behind the couch.
 When he knocked it over, the shade came off and the bulb landed on the cushion.
 By the time we came home, the bulb had burned through the fabric and was working its way through the pillow cover to the cushion stuffing below.

+I hope these fire safety tips help keep your family informed about the dangers so that they can avoid them.
 What other family-focused fire safety tips have you gleaned from personal stories?